presnick/ProgramsInformationPeople/_sources/Dictionaries/ExtraExercises.rst

    class myTests(TestCaseGui):

       def testOne(self):
-         self.assertEqual(sorted(medal_count.items()), sorted([('China', 45), ('Germany', 17), ('Great Britain', 38), ('Russia', 30), ('United States', 70)]), "Testing that medal_count is assigned to correct values")
+         self.assertEqual(sorted(medal_count.items()), sorted([('China', 45), ('Germany', 17), ('Great Britain', 38), ('Russia', 30), ('United States', 70)]), "Testing that the medal_count dictionary has the correct key-value pairs")

    myTests().main()

 1.1 Create a dictionary that keeps track of the USA's Olympic medal count.
-Each key of the dictionary should be the type of medal (gold, silver, bronze) and the value should be the number of medals.
+Each key of the dictionary should be the type of medal (gold, silver, or bronze) and each key's value should be the number of that type of medal the USA's won.
 Currently, the USA has 33 gold medals, 17 silver, and 12 bronze.
-Create a dictionary named ``medals`` that reflect this.
+Create a dictionary saved in the variable ``medals`` that reflects this information.

 .. activecode:: ee_ch12_011
    :tags:Dictionaries/intro-Dictionaries.rst